j-thepac/Terraform/README.md

 - Goto Actions
 - Run relativen Actions

+Note :
-Note : In terraform if Resource code block is commented or removed from the script , the current resource will be deleetd or removed .
+- In terraform if Resource code block is commented or removed from the script , the current resource will be deleetd or removed .

+- Use TerraformTest to practise code